 Stand-Up Paddleboards, Yoga, and Stargazing

 The perfect trip for the adventurous soul wanting to dive into the world of rafting, kayaking, paddleboarding, hiking, stargazing and more.
-This is an eight-day trip through Cataract Canyon in the heart of the Canyonlands National Park—an International Dark Sky Park (with an option to extend to 12 days and include Labyrinth Canyon!).
+This is a 12-day trip through Labyrinth, Stillwater, and Cataract Canyons in the heart of the Canyonlands National Park—an International Dark Sky Park.
 Find your way to better physical and mental fitness through playing in the natural world.
 Rediscover a childlike sense of awe as you stare up into a sea of stars.
 Your Holiday guides will lead you on hikes to ancient ruins and spectacular overlooks.
 Tom Beckett (“The Star Lord”) will show you a celestial wonderland.
 Yogi extraordinaire Jennifer Gilmore will offer daily stretching sessions.
 And for most of the trip you’ll have the option to power yourself down river in an inflatable kayak or on a stand-up paddleboard.
-Eight days means we can take more time to explore than on a standard Cataract trip—and it means reaching the “three-day effect” nearly three times over!
+Twelve days means we can take more time to explore than on a standard Cataract trip—and it means reaching the “three-day effect” nearly four times over!
 River time is a powerful restorative, and the more of it you can fit into your life, the better.

 White Rim Trail Mountain Biking, Yoga, and Stargazing Trip